Quantum phase transitions of topological insulators without gap closing: Discussion and Conclusion

 \section{Discussion and Conclusion}

 When TR symmetry is broken and no other symmetry is available to ``replace'' TR symmetry the topological protection is lost indicated by the small gap in the edge state spectrum.
 Naively one might think that elastic single-electron backscattering is now allowed leading to a low-dissipation spin transport.
-Recently, a very similar situation was studied using noncommutative spin-Chern numbers\,\cite{xu-12prb075115}.
-The system under investigation was a TI with broken TR and spin symmetry\,\cite{yang-11prl066602} and --similar to the scenario discussed in this paper-- a small gap in the edge state spectrum was observed.
-The subsequent investigation in disordered samples revealed, however, that the metallic bulk states which are connected with the edge states (bulk-boundary correspondence) residing away from the Fermi level seem to survive localization\,\cite{xu-12prb075115}.
+Recently, a very similar situation was studied using noncommutative spin-Chern numbers in the presence of disorder\,\cite{xu-12prb075115,yang-11prl066602}.
+It was claimed, however, that the metallic bulk states which are connected with the edge states (bulk-boundary correspondence) residing away from the Fermi level seem to survive localization\,\cite{xu-12prb075115}.
 These results imply that not TR symmetry but topology alone protects these bulk extended states in the strong-disorder regime.
 With other words, breaking of TR symmetry in 2D TIs does not lead to sudden and complete localization\,\cite{xu-12prb075115}.
 Clearly, these findings in the presence of disorder need to be clarified in the context of symmetry protected topological phases; it seems that the non-trivial topology still survives once all the symmetries are gone.
 This opens an interesting perspective for the study of transport in disordered topological phases and, in particular, calls for further investigation of the spin-Chern insulator phase.
 As long as one defines the topological phase by means of helical edge states only, the picture provided by the theory of symmetry protected topological phases describes the spin-Chern insulator scenario and its stability very well.